Schlafscheidung: Gründe für Paare in getrennten Zimmern

 There are also couples who develop a "dream connection" by falling asleep together.

-Nevertheless, if you want to opt for 'sleep divorce', experts recommend following some guidelines.
+Nevertheless, if you want to opt for "sleep divorce," experts recommend following some guidelines.

-Dr. Brockman agreed to that as well.
+Dr. Brockman agreed with this as well.

-Our neck pillows for side sleepers provide optimal support for the head, neck, and spine, promote spinal alignment and breathing for a cozy and restful sleep experience.
+Our neck pillows for side sleepers offer optimal support for the head, neck, and spine, promote spinal alignment and breathing for a cozy and restful sleep experience.

 suitable neck pillows

-Back sleepers
+Back Sleepers

-Sleeping on your back promotes the natural alignment of the spine.
-Our neck pillows for back sleepers provide gentle adaptability and contoured support for restful sleep comfort.
+Back sleeping promotes the natural alignment of the spine.
+Our neck pillows for back sleepers offer gentle adaptability and contoured support for restful sleep comfort.

 suitable neck pillows

-Stomach sleepers
+Stomach Sleepers

-Sleeping on your stomach may be the preferred position for some, and we have the solution.
-Our neck pillows for stomach sleepers provide gentle support to keep the neck in a comfortable position.
+Sleeping on the stomach can be the preferred position for some, and we have the solution.
+Our neck pillows for stomach sleepers offer gentle support to keep the neck in a comfortable position.

 Suitable neck pillows